Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 1. Prepare the oatmeal:

-2. Prepare the bath water:
+2. Prepare the bathwater:

 Fill the bathtub with warm, but not hot, water.
 The water temperature should be comfortable for your dog.

-3. Add the rolled oats to the water:
+3. Add oatmeal to the water:

 6. Rinse (optional):

-7. Drying:
+7. Dry:

 Benefits of an oatmeal bath:

-Natural and gentle : Unlike chemical products, an oatmeal bath is a gentle and natural solution for dogs with sensitive skin.
+Natural and gentle: Unlike chemical products, an oatmeal bath is a gentle and natural solution for dogs with sensitive skin.

-Steinkraft Dogkraft Zeolite for dogs 250g and 450g with measuring spoon - in the background woman hugs Labrador Retriever
+Steinkraft Dogkraft Zeolite for dogs 250g and 450g with measuring spoon - in background woman hugs Labrador Retriever

 7. Carrots

 Carrots are rich in vitamin A, which is important for skin health.
 You can regularly give your dog carrot pieces or carrot juice as a healthy snack.
-Vitamin A not only promotes coat growth but also strengthens the skin barrier.
+Vitamin A not only promotes hair growth but also strengthens the skin barrier.

-8. Burdock root
+8. Burdock Root

-10. Chamomile tea
+10. Chamomile Tea

 11. Zeolite - Clinoptilolite